Mandeep-dk/Fashion-compare-extension/README.md

 - The accuracy of price comparison may not always be precise, as it depends on the similarity threshold set in the code for matching product titles.
 - The extension relies on web scraping, which can be affected by changes in the structure and layout of the e-commerce sites.
+- Currently, there is noticeable latency in fetching data; optimizing the scraping process to reduce wait times is a priority.

 ## Future Improvements